mohi0/mohi0/README.md

 Hi this is Mohi.
 I Code.
-I make mobile applications, desktop applications, APIs, web applications and I like to explore.
+I like to make:
+- 📱 Mobile apps
+- 💻 desktop applications
+- 📪 APIs
+- 🌐 web applications

 <!---